Canon EOS M3

-The Canon EOS M3 is a digital mirrorless camera announced by Canon on February 6, 2015.
+The Canon EOS M3 is a mirrorless camera announced by Canon on February 6, 2015.

 Design

 Like its predecessor, the Canon EOS M2, the camera uses the Canon EF-M lens mount.
 However, the EOS M3 adds a number of new features, including a contoured grip, tilting LCD touchscreen, built-in pop-up flash and dedicated mode dial.
 Internally, the EOS M3 sports a DIGIC 6 image processor, 24.2 megapixel APS-C sensor, Hybrid CMOS AF III 49-point autofocus system, image stabilisation, and integrated Wi-Fi and NFC enabling control of the camera via a smartphone app.